 During a working-level meeting between Seoul and Washington, the U.S. Commerce Department confirmed that smartphones, cars, washers, and other consumer goods are exceptions to the FDP rules as long as they are not shipped to military-related users, South Korea’s Ministry of Trade, Industry and Energy said, reports Yonhap news agency.

-South Korean firms could also get approval for planned shipment to their factories in Russia through the U.S.’ case-by-case examinations, according to the ministry.
+According to the ministry, south Korean firms could also get approval for planned shipment to their factories in Russia through the U.S.’ case-by-case examinations.

 South Korea is seeking to receive an exemption from the FDP rules, as it was not included in the U.S.’ exception list of 32 nations.